rgblong/robertlong/README.md

 # robertlong.io
-personal website
-I am trying to build an MVP website with GPT-4
+Afternoon project - building an MVP website with GPT-4, with minimal knowledge of html, css, and javascript